samuelwilliams413/samuelwilliams413.github.io/tg/cute.md

 Roll 1d6 for each of your stats.
 If you roll higher than your stat, increase the value of the stat by 1.

-## **Werewolf** (fighter)
+## **Owlbear** (fighter)

-- Starting HP : 4 + CON
+- Starting HP : 5 + CON
 - Attack Damage : 1d6 Natural Weapons (two attacks per turn)

 ### Special Features

-- Regenerate: You heal your level in hitpoints per turn.
-If you are killed by anything that isn't fire or silver weapons, your healing functions at 0 hitpoints.
-- Doglike: Adv. on checks related to being dog-like
+- Golden Perception: Adv. on checks to see or hear
-- Stronk: Adv. on STR checks
+- Platinum Power: Adv. on STR checks.
+- Stone Strength: Add your level to your STR.
+- Diamond Talons: Your claws and beak are unbreakable

 ### Leveling Up

-- When rolling to see if an attributes increases, roll twice for STR and DEX.
+- When rolling to see if an attributes increases, roll twice for STR and CON.

 ## **[Mimic](https://i.warosu.org/data/tg/img/0513/69/1485232897452.png)** (thief)